 Abstract pieces find a way to depict emotions and narratives in ways we are not used to seeing.
-Much of my contemporary quilt art is designed and crafted in the abstract style.
+Over half of the contemporary quilt art I create is designed and crafted in the abstract style.
 Most pieces are sewn by hand, and I incorporate various colors, patterns, and textures to best communicate the concepts and emotions of a piece.

 Divisions in the USA are amplified through the media.
 I talk about this piece in my blog post called Show and Tell

 Cracking apart, birth, growth, seeds, shifting, decay, ever-changing

 There is smoke and fire, with multiple hot spots.
 Interpretations can be political and environmental.

 Symbiosis in the backyard pond, voices in a choir, or sexual intercourse.